Legal Assistance for Older Adults

 - Age discrimination.

-Find your local AAA here to learn what nutrition services are available in your area.
-You can also call the Missouri Senior Resource Line toll-free at 1-800-235-5503 to be connected with local assistance.
+Find your local AAA here to learn what legal assistance is available in your area.
+You can also call the Missouri Senior Resource Helpline toll-free at 1-800-235-5503 to be connected with local assistance.

 - APS Abuse and Neglect Hotline 1-800-392-0210